Left ventricular assist devices (LVADs) are used for end-stage heart failure patients.

 New Generation LVADs

 At UVA, we use the newer generation LVAD, which is the smallest pump used in the United States.
 We use these LVADs in patients with end-stage heart failure.
-The devices can last for three to five years, and you can go home with these devices rather than stay in hospital.
+The devices can last for three to five years, and you can go home with these devices rather than stay in the hospital.

 LVADs also allow critically ill patients to undergo other procedures that they might otherwise be too sick to tolerate.